- Climate Change Policy

 - Equal Employment Opportunity and Harassment Policy

-AT&T Companies are Equal Opportunity Employers.
-Qualified candidates receive full and fair consideration for employment.
-Applicants and employees are protected from unlawful discrimination and harassment on the basis of race, color, religion, religious creed, national origin, ancestry, age, sex, sexual orientation, gender, gender identity, gender expression, physical disability, mental disability, pregnancy, medical condition, genetic information, marital status, citizenship status, military status, veteran status or any other characteristic protected by federal, state or local laws.
+AT&T Companies prohibit unlawful discrimination or harassment on the basis of race, color, religion, religious creed, national origin, ancestry, age, sex, sexual orientation, gender, gender identity, gender expression, physical disability, mental disability, pregnancy, medical condition, genetic information, marital status, citizenship status, military status, veteran status, or any other characteristic to the extent protected by federal, state, or local laws.
 AT&T also strictly prohibits all forms of abusive conduct or workplace harassment, including sexual and racial harassment and harassment based on any of the characteristics described above.
 This policy against harassment or discrimination extends to anyone while working on behalf of AT&T, including co-workers, contractors, vendors, and customers.